Meltpinkg/cuteHap/README.md

 ---
 ### Introduction
 Structural variations (SVs), as a major category of genomic rearrangements, are capable of altering millions of nucleotides within the human genome.
 The detection of germline SVs and somatic mosaicism has emerged as a critical frontier in genomic research.
 Long-read sequencing technologies have demonstrated transformative potential in characterizing these variants. cuteHap is designed to produce high-quality, phased call sets for germline SV detection while simultaneously identifying low-frequency somatic mosaic events.
 The method delivers high-performance, haplotype-resolved SV detection and comprehensive detection of low-frequency mosaicism.
-A detailed usage guide documentation is available at [here].
+A detailed usage guide documentation is available at [here](https://github.com/Meltpinkg/cuteHap/blob/main/src/benchmarks/documentation.md).

 ---
 ### Dependence